RebelToolbox/RebelDocumentation/tutorials/shaders/converting_glsl_to_rebel_shaders.rst

 In keeping with its similarity to C, GLSL lets you use macros.
 Commonly ``#define`` is used to define constants or small functions.
-There is no straightforward way to translate defines to Godot's shading language.
+There is no straightforward way to translate defines to Rebel Shading Language.
 If it is a function that is defined, then replace with a function, and if it is a constant, then replace with a uniform.
 For other macros (``#if``, ``#ifdef``, etc.), there is no equivalent because they run during the pre-processing stage of